andrralv/Old-Websites/README.md

 ![alt tag](http://i.imgur.com/iFFkBaq.png)

 	Short project I did for architecture school.
-It's a PHP website that uses cookies and GET method to generate a trivia puzzle that one has to guess in order to unblock pieces of an essay I wrote.
+It's a PHP website that uses cookies and GET method to generate a trivia puzzle that one has to guess in order to unlock pieces of an essay I wrote.

 	The front-end is very basic but uses templating done fully in PHP.
 It's also responsive